phallstrom/pow_default_app/README.md

 If everything is right, you should see a page linking to your other Pow applications.

 To use with [xip.io](http://xip.io/), open `http://10.0.0.100.xip.io/` in your browser (replace 10.0.0.100 with your IP address).

+**Note:** Be sure to leave `tmp/always_restart.txt` alone.
+Without that file, the app will not recognize new Pow apps unless you restart Pow itself.

 ## Todo